Oven Baked Ranch Potatoes

 Instructions

-• Pour the potatoes and any residual mixture into a 9 x 13-inch baking dish.
-Place the potatoes in the oven, and bake for 35-40 minutes or until crispy and golden brown.
+- Pour the potatoes and any residual mixture into a 9×13-inch baking dish or onto a sheet pan.
+Bake for 35-40 minutes or until crispy and golden brown.
+Flip once or twice during the cook time.
 (Time may vary depending on type of pan used.)